Help! had no shortage of good actors, although the Beatles (and most everyone else) would not count themselves among them…

 Everyone loves, or should love, Roy Kinnear.
 Most people know him as Veruca Salt’s father in 1971’s Willy Wonka And The Chocolate Factory.
 He never did much work in the US, but his British filmography is pretty impressive.

 The mad scientist, Dr. Foot, was played by Victor Spinetti.
 Spinetti, described by Wikipedia as a “raconteur,” was a Welsh-born actor who did most of his work writing, directing, and acting on the theater stage (while still managing to appear in over 30 films).
-He appeared in a major role in A Hard Day’s Night (as the neurotic TV Director), and the Beatles loved him so much they insisted he be in their second film.
+He appeared in a major role in A Hard Day’s Night (as the neurotic TV director), and the Beatles loved him so much they insisted he be in their second film.
 After Help!, he continued his association with the band, appearing on their fan-club Christmas recordings, adapting Lennon’s book of nonsense stories and verse, In His Own Write, into a stage play, and making an appearance in Magical Mystery Tour.
 Paul McCartney described him as “the man who makes clouds disappear,” and George Harrison told him “you’ve got to be in all our films…if you’re not in them, my mum won’t come and see them — because she fancies you.”
 (Mrs. Harrison was shit out of luck — like Graham Chapman, Spinetti was openly and flamboyantly gay in an era when it could still be career suicide to do so.)

 Another flamboyant British theatrical eccentric, Patrick Cargill, played Superintendent Gluck of Scotland Yard.
 Cargill was a fixture of British stage and television for decades, although his two popular TV shows, Father, Dear Father and The Many Wives of Patrick didn’t get much play Stateside.
 One of Cargill’s great moments in the film, in addition to his obsession with the word “famous,” is his insistence that he is a great mimic (“James Cagney” he proudly cites among his repertoire), followed by his attempt to do an Liverpudlian impression of Ringo over the phone.
 “Hullo, this is the famous Ringo speaking, gear-fab, what can I do for you as it were, gear-fab?” (“Not a bit like Cagney,” George remarks acidly.)

-The Beatles began the Help! project in John Lennon’s home music room, he and Paul crafting to order the songs that would be heard in the film.
+The Beatles began the Help! project in John Lennon’s home music room, him and Paul crafting to order the songs that would be heard in the film.
 They had been playing a winter residency at the historic Hammersmith Odeon theater in London from December 1964 through January 1965.
 In the chilly afternoons before the performances, Paul would drive out to Lennon’s country home in Weybridge and hammer out the soundtrack for the movie they knew they would be filming in a month or so.
 (Cynthia Lennon related in her memoir that if deadlines were particularly tight, Lennon and McCartney would collaborate over the phone.)

 “We made a game of it.
 John and I wrote [each of] the songs within two or three hours — our ‘time allotted.’
 It hardly ever took much longer than that.”
 (Paul McCartney.)
 If a song didn’t at least start to come together in the time allotted, they figured it wasn’t worth the effort and moved on.